-If you’re looking for a powerful text editor for Linux to kickstart programming in the year 2019, you’re at the right place.
-While the debate of the best programming editors for Linux won’t end anytime soon, there are many editors that bring an impressive set of features and offer great user experience to developers.
+While the debate of the best text editor for Linux won’t end anytime soon, there are many editors that bring an impressive set of features and offer a great user experience to developers in 2021.
 While Vim, Emacs, and Nano are older and dependable players in the game, Atom, Brackets, and Sublime Text are relatively newer text editors.

 Without further delay, let’s start our list of the most impressive, feature-rich, and useful source code editors for Linux.
 In my mini-reviews, I’ve also added their installation commands and website link for further information.

 1. Sublime Text